5 Takeaways From China's Hong Kong National Security Law

 "In part because of how vaguely many parts of the law are described, there will be further hits to civil society.
 The impact on universities will be dramatic," says Jeff Wasserstrom, a historian and the author of the recent book Vigil about Hong Kong.

 Hong Kong residents have been deleting their social media accounts en masse as they rush to remove speech that could be considered subversive or secessionist.
-Sales of VPN software, used to jump over Chinese-style internet controls and evade some digital surveillance, have skyrocketed in Hong Kong.
+Sales of virtual private network software, used to jump over Chinese-style Internet controls and evade some digital surveillance, have skyrocketed in Hong Kong.

 Police say they made their first handful of arrests under the national security law, including one man who unfurled a flag advocating for Hong Kong's independence from China.